 As the following photo of alum crystals shows, growing good quality single crystals is a slow business:

 The crystal on the extreme left took one week to grow.
 The others took two, three and four weeks respectively.
 As you can see, crystal growing isn't a very exciting spectator sport.

 It may happen that you end up with a quantity of small crystals had have become mixed with dirt or silt.
 One way to wash away the silt while dissolving the crystals as little as possible is to place them in a fine strainer and run ice-cold water over them.
 Because the water is so cold the rate of crystal dissolving will be low.
 You'll still lose a little crystal, but much less than if you'd used room temperature water.
 Dry the crystals right away and store them in an air-tight jar.

 The techniques above were used to produce the following crystals as well as the crystals in the Exotic Crystal Growing section.

 Aluminum potassium sulfate (alum) and its brother potassium chromium sulfate (chrome alum) are the easiest single crystals to grow and some of the most beautiful.

 Above is pure alum, normally a glass clear crystal.
 This example looks white because it got wet by accident and became clouded.
 Also, this example is 20 years old and the surface has been roughened by handling over the years.

-Chrome alum is a dark purple color, which looks opaque
+Chrome alum is a dark purple color, which looks opaque but when enough

 light shines through its inner beauty can be seen.
 This particular crystal